nationalarchives/dr2-ingest/ingest-parsed-court-document-event-handler/README.md

 * Downloads the package from TRE.
 * Unzips it
 * Untars it
 * Uploads all files from the package to S3 with a UUID.
 This includes files we don't care about but it's easier than trying to parse json on the fly
 * Parses the metadata json from the package.
 * Gets a series and department code from a static Map, based on the court.
-* Generates the bagit files and uploads them to S3 in memory.
-* Copies the docx and metadata files into the `data/` directory
+* Generates a single metadata file called metadata.json.
+Each entry contains the location of the docx and associated metadata file from TRE.
 * Starts a step function execution with the judgment details.

 The department and series lookup is very judgment-specific but this can be changed if we start taking in other transfers.

 ## Metadata Mapping

-This table shows how we map the metadata from TRE to our bagit json.
+This table shows how we map the metadata from TRE to our metadata json.
 Each field in a row is tried, if it's not null, it's used, otherwise the next field is tried.

 The input to the lambda is an SQS event.